alttch/finac/README.md

 ```

 then create a cron job which calls *f.transaction_apply("/path/to/file.yml")*
-and that's it.
+and that is it.

 Actually, transaction templates are useful for any repeating operations.
-You
+The
-may specify all same arguments, as for the core functions.
+same arguments, as for the core functions, can be specified.

 ### Number formatting

-Finac doesn't use system locale.
-If you input amounts and targets as strings,
+Finac does not use system locale.
+If amounts and targets are inputted as
-you may input them in any format and Finac will try converting it to the float
+strings, they can be specified in any format and Finac tries converting strings
-numeric automatically.
-The following values for amounts and targets are valid
+into float numeric automatically.
+The following values for amounts and
-and will be automatically parsed:
+targets are valid and are automatically parsed:

 * 1 000,00 = 1000.0
 * 1,000.00 = 1000.0